Analysis | The central flaw in Trump’s impeachment defense

-Even by itself, that effort relies upon an effort to cherry-pick from the comments Trump made during a rally outside of the White House that morning and to contextualize his demands that his supporters “fight” against the electoral vote results which would be formalized a few hours later by Congress.
+Even by itself, that effort relies on an effort to cherry-pick from the comments Trump made during a rally outside the White House that morning and to contextualize his demands that his supporters “fight” against the electoral vote results that Congress would formalize a few hours later.

 “The article of impeachment cherry picks Mr. Trump’s phrases from an hour-long speech,” the brief reads, immediately before stating that Trump “unambiguously advocated” that the crowd should act peacefully by cherry-picking a comment to that effect Trump made early in his speech.
-It then isolates several of the many demands that his supporters fight for him and compares them to rhetoric from Democrats or downplays what observers might have taken from the comments.
+It then isolates several of the many demands that his supporters fight for him and compares them to rhetoric from Democrats or plays down what observers might have taken from the comments.

-“[T]he words of President Trump’s January 6th speech speak for themselves,” Trump’s attorneys state at another point.
+“The words of President Trump’s January 6 speech speak for themselves,” Trump’s attorneys state at another point.
 “President Trump did not direct anyone to commit lawless actions, and the claim that he could be responsible if a small group of criminals (who had come to the capital of their own accord armed and ready for a fight) completely misunderstood him, were so enamored with him and inspired by his words that they left his speech early, and then walked a mile and a half away to 'imminently’ do the opposite of what he had just asked for, is simply absurd.”

 That’s the crux of the argument.
-But the flaw is obvious: the “criminals” who stormed the Capitol did not come to the capital entirely of their own accord.
+But the flaw is obvious: The “criminals” who stormed the Capitol did not come to the capital entirely of their own accord.
 They came, according to all available evidence, because Trump highlighted Jan.
 6 as a date on which pressure would be applied on Congress to overturn the results of the election.
 They came that day because Trump asked them to and they interfered with the effort to finalize the 2020 election because that was what Trump wanted them to do.

 The evidence reflects this.
-On Sunday, The Post walked through evidence collected by federal investigators in which those involved in storming the Capitol linked their actions to Trump’s desires.
-Others had said as much to the media before their arrests.
+On Sunday, The Washington Post walked through evidence collected by federal investigators in which those involved in storming the Capitol linked their actions to Trump’s desires.
+Others had said as much to media outlets before their arrests.
 But what the existing evidentiary record shows is that attention turned to the 6th only after Trump highlighted it.
 It wasn’t just that people came that day because of Trump, it’s that the day didn’t become a focus of attention until Trump highlighted it.

 On Dec.
 14, members of the electoral college met in all 50 states to formally cast their votes for president, confirming Joe Biden’s win.
 What was scheduled to happen Jan.
-6 was simply that Congress would count those votes, a formality which in elections past attracted little attention.
+6 was simply that Congress would count those votes, a formality that in elections past attracted little attention.
 This year, though, there were rumblings that Republican elected officials would oppose the counting of the electoral votes, claiming that irregularities had marred the vote counting.
 On Dec.
-17, Trump highlighted one such objection by retweeting a One America News story about then-Sen.-elect Tommy Tuberville’s (R-Ala.) plan to object.
+17, Trump highlighted one such objection by retweeting a One America News story about a plan by then-Sen.-elect Tommy Tuberville (R-Ala.) to object.

-It’s possible that Trump only learned about the vote-counting because he saw an ad created by the anti-Trump group Lincoln Project.
+It’s possible that Trump learned about the vote-counting only because he saw an ad created by the Lincoln Project, a group of anti-Trump Republicans.
 That ad aired Dec.
-10 and prominently featured then-Vice President Pence’s role in confirming the final electoral-vote count.
+10 and prominently featured then-Vice President Mike Pence’s role in confirming the final electoral-vote count.
 Trump was reportedly furious when he saw the spot and was soon insisting that Pence could simply stand in the way of the final vote counting.
 (He couldn’t.)

 Trump’s first tweet about a rally or event Jan.
-6 came Dec.
-19. He shared a news story on Twitter about false claims of fraud being presented by a member of his administration, then telling his millions of followers that there would be a “[b]ig protest in D.C. on January 6th.”
+6 came on Dec.
+19. He shared a news story on Twitter about false claims of fraud being presented by a member of his administration, then telling his millions of followers that there would be a “big protest in D.C. on January 6th.”

 “Be there,” he added, “will be wild!”